 This region of central Romania is full of historic villages and majestic castles.

-So for any future travelers to Romania, here are all the best places to visit in Transylvania, as well as the best things to do in each place and a few food/accommodation recommendations.
+So for any future travelers to Romania, here are all the best places to visit in Transylvania, as well as the best things to do in each place.